Augmentation varieties and disk potentials III: Fillings and partitions

 for each pair of integers $a,b$ such that $\{ a, b \}$ lies in the partition $P$.
 If the spin structures in the singletons in $P$ are non-trivial, then $\Aug_P(\Lambda)$ corresponds to a geometric filling. \end{theorem}

 We leave the proof to the reader, as it is similar to Theorem \ref{threecomp}.
-It would be interesting to know whether the linearized contact homology (viewed as a ``sheaf'' over the augmentation variety) also has an interpretation in terms of the base data.
+Note that the paper \cite{kps:pre} gives an interpretation of linearized contact homology (viewed as a ``sheaf'' over the augmentation variety) in terms of the base data.

-\subsection{Ruling out exact fillings}
+\section{Ruling out exact fillings}

 In this section, we use the moduli spaces of buildings to rule out the existence of exact fillings of the Clifford Legendrian.
+We sketch the argument: Each contribution to the differential of the Chekanov-Eliashberg algebra is a lift of a Maslov index two disk, which may be viewed as a boundary point of some component the moduli space of holomorphic maps bounding the filling.
+Each such component may be viewed as a relation of cycles in the filling, and we show that there are too many such relations for the cohomology of the filling to restrict to an isotropic subspace of the boundary.

 \begin{theorem} (Dimitroglou-Rizell \cite{dr:few} and Treumann-Zaslow \cite{treumann:cubic} for $n=3$) For $n >2$ the Clifford Legendrian $T^{n-1} \subset S^{2n-1}$ has no exact Lagrangian filling. \end{theorem}